hccho2/wavenet-tf.layers.conv1d/ReadMe.md

-# Wavenet implementatio using Tensorflow tf.layers.conv1d
+# Wavenet implementation using Tensorflow tf.layers.conv1d
 The goal of the repository is to provide an implementation of the WaveNet with Tensorflow middle level api(tf.layers.conv1d).

 Based on https://github.com/ibab/tensorflow-wavenet